MWSU-CSC254-Fall2026/textbook/collections.md

 We're not done with this idea.
 In the next module, we'll take the next step: replacing multiple parallel `ArrayList`s with a single list of custom objects.
 But for now, just practice: when you feel that index-tracking friction, ask: "Could grouping this data help?"

 If any of this feels fuzzy, that's okay.
 The assignment will help it land.
 And if you get stuck, come back to this doc—or ask.
-That's what it's here for.
+That's what I'm here for.